Are Daily Standups Inefficient?

 Asynchronous Standup

 Also known as ‘Async standups’ or ‘Written standups’.
 Here, the team members communicate their updates in written form.
 Such as using email, slack, or Microsoft Teams.
+An asynchronous stand up is a flexible format where team members share updates at different times, rather than meeting simultaneously.

 ‘Wins and Blockers' Standup Format